 She who plays the piano accordion is never ignored.
 California-born Julieta Venegas y Percevault, known professionally as Julieta Venegas (pronounced BAY-nay-yahs), was born in Long Beach, California, and raised in Tijuana, Mexico where she became fluent in English, Spanish and Portuguese.
 At age ten, Julieta began to formally study music and to learn the … Continue reading Julieta Venegas, Big Talent with Small Accordion Yields International Star

 Austin, Texas is a "music city", but wouldn't be one without its musicians.
 Cultural development in Texas, the Southwestern region and even the entire United States is influenced by the Austin music scene.
-Both the diatonic and piano accordions are components of the Western musical aesthetic and Debra Peters has been a part of that … Continue reading Debra Peters, Where The Lone Star Meets The Big Easy
+Both the diatonic and piano accordions are components of the Western musical aesthetic and Debra Peters has been a part of … Continue reading Debra Peters, Where The Lone Star Meets The Big Easy